MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Robustness is at Odds with Lazy Training. [[paper]](https://arxiv.org/abs/2207.00411)
+  - Yunjuan Wang, Enayat Ullah, Poorya Mianjy, Raman Arora.
+  - Key Word: Adversarial Robustness; Lazy Training.
+  - <details><summary>Digest</summary> Recent works show that random neural networks are vulnerable against adversarial attacks [Daniely and Schacham, 2020] and that such attacks can be easily found using a single step of gradient descent [Bubeck et al., 2021].
+In this work, we take it one step further and show that a single gradient step can find adversarial examples for networks trained in the so-called lazy regime.
+This regime is interesting because even though the neural network weights remain close to the initialization, there exist networks with small generalization error, which can be found efficiently using first-order methods.
+Our work challenges the model of the lazy regime, the dominant regime in which neural networks are provably efficiently learnable.
+We show that the networks trained in this regime, even though they enjoy good theoretical computational guarantees, remain vulnerable to adversarial examples.

 - Increasing Confidence in Adversarial Robustness Evaluations. [[paper]](https://arxiv.org/abs/2206.13991)
   - Roland S. Zimmermann, Wieland Brendel, Florian Tramer, Nicholas Carlini.
   - Key Word: Adversarial Robustness.